 Let's now setup an application to see how this instruction actually functions in a ladder.
 This instruction is most often used with some of the advanced instructions where some things that must happen only once are done.
 Let's set up a flip/flop circuit.
 In simple terms, a flip/flop turns something around each time an action happens.
 Here a single pushbutton switch is used.
-The first time the operator pushes it an output is wanted to turn on.
+The first time the operator pushes it an output is wanted to com on.
 It will remain "latched" on until the next time the operator pushes the button.
-When he does, the output turns off.